 We work hard to make our community feel engaged, represented and included.
-The term ‘diversity’ is a wide umbrella and we recognise there is still work to do to achieve those aims, but we are proud of the initiatives we have already started and are excited about progressing our LGBT+ Network.
+The term ‘diversity’ is a wide umbrella and we recognise there is still work to do to achieve those aims, but we are proud of the initiatives we have already started and are excited about progressing our LGBTQ+ Network.

 In sharing our experiences, we give greater visibility to underrepresented parts of our community.
 If you would like to share your story, please get in touch.

 Check out our Rainbow Research blog series in celebration of Pride Month 2021!
 We will be coordinating a similar series in 2022 so please let us know if you would like to contribute.

 A Black Person’s Experience of BLM, Ecology, and Intersectionality